 Corsair was founded in 1994.
 The company started as a high-performance DRAM manufacturer.
 Now they are the provider of enthusiast-grade PC components and peripherals.
 The company launched their Corsair Gaming brand in 2014 and targets the eSports professionals and gamers alike with the high-end products like keyboards, mice, headsets and mouse mats.
 Corsair is now a leading manufacturer of PC Enthusiast products like Chassis, Power Supply Units, DRAM, Solid State Drives, Cooling solutions for CPU and Graphics Cards, sleeved cables for their PSU units, and various gaming peripherals using cutting edge technology.
 Today, Corsair is enjoying the position of the premium brand in the market with leading performance packed products backed by their effective customer support service.

 Ever since the launch of lighting solutions for the PC products and markets, this trend has spread like a pandemic and this fever is what majority of PC enthusiasts love today albeit a few advocating the other way around.
 It is about time that Corsair has released their addressable RGB Lighting enabled DDR4 kits called Vengeance RGB Pro.
 Their previous lighting solutions on the memory were based on non-digital RGB.
 The Vengeance RGB Pros are their premium digital RGB Lighting kits with high performance.
-To say the least these kits are using Samsung B-Dies so one should expect these kits to perform much better and overclock as well.
-Kits with Samsung B-Dies have shown better scalability on the AMD Ryzen platform.
+Our review sample is using Samsung B Die and DDR4 kits with these chips are reportedly scaling better with the Ryzen CPUs.

 Recently, we have set up our AMD platform based test bench configuration with the idea of testing the incoming products for the review on both Intel and AMD platform to make our contents more effective and to cover both sides.
 AMD was kind enough to jump in and provided us with their consumer leading chip Ryzen 7 2700X.
 Other manufacturers like Asus, Antec joined us and provided with their products for this test bench.
 Corsair was kind enough to sponsor us with their premium Vengeance Pro RGB kit and today I will be taking a look at this kit and will be testing it on our AMD test bench to see what it has to offer to the user.